Chapter 3 : Do you want to put a bet on that?

 Roxanne bit her lip to try and stop herself from laughing as she shook her head and backed away, knowing that if she didn’t leave the room she was going to either make Jason see exactly how feisty she was or end up breaking his arm there and then.

-“In your dreams, Turner.”
-Roxanne told him as she neared the door and grabbed hold of the handle, deciding that she would just go to her father’s shop now.
+“In your dreams, Turner,” Roxanne told him as she neared the door and grabbed hold of the handle, deciding that she would just go to her father’s shop now.
 She could catch up with the rest of the match on his wireless in the shop, that way no one would be interrupting her.

-“You’re always in my dreams,” Jason called after her; she shook her head and left the room, thankful that he didn’t follow her out.
+“You’re always in my dreams,” Jason called after her.
+She shook her head and left the room, thankful that he didn’t follow her out.

-She gave a sigh as she began to make her way down the empty corridor and out of the stadium, hearing the cheering of the crowd outside and wondering what team had scored.
+Roxanne gave a sigh as she began to make her way down the empty corridor and out of the stadium, hearing the cheering of the crowd outside and wondering what team had scored.
 She wasn’t sure why Jason Turner had decided to begin intruding into her life, she also couldn’t decide if she was happy about this or not.
-That was the main reason why she had removed herself from the situation before she ended up doing something that she may have regretted later on.
+That was the main reason why she had removed herself from the situation, before she ended up doing something that she may have regretted later on.

-“Hey, Roxie.”
-George called across the shop, after seeing his daughter walk in and begin looking around for him.
+“Hey, Roxie,” George called across the shop, after seeing his daughter walk in and begin looking around for him.
 Roxanne smiled as she walked over to him and gave him a hug.

 “What are you doing here?”
 He asked her after moving away from her and walking back over to where he was putting some new stock on the shelves.